apache/trafficcontrol/docs/source/api/v5/servers_id.rst

 	|  ID  | The integral, unique identifier of a server |
 	+------+---------------------------------------------+

-:cachegroupId: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server shall belong
+:cacheGroupID: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server shall belong

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cachegroupId`` - improperly formatted camelCase.

-:cdnId:        The integral, unique identifier of the CDN to which the server shall belong
+:cdnID: The integral, unique identifier of the CDN to which the server shall belong

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cdnId`` - improperly formatted camelCase.

 :domainName:   The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :hostName:     The (short) hostname of the server
 :httpsPort:    An optional port number on which the server listens for incoming HTTPS connections/requests